soiaf/haXe-WavPack-encoder/readme.txt

 RIFF wav file as input and output a WavPack encoded file.
 One demo command-line program is designed to run with Neko, the other uses your C++ compiler to produce a native executable.
+There is also a demo Flash WavPack encoder.
 This code has been tested against Haxe 2.09

 ===